 In this article you’ll learn how long it takes to complete a mechanic training program.
 We’ll cover different types of programs like automotive technology, aircraft maintenance, and diesel technology.

-- Aviation Institute of Maintenance - Associate of Occupational Science Degree in Aviation Maintenance Technology program takes about 2 years to complete.
+- Aviation Institute of Maintenance - The Associate of Occupational Science Degree in Aviation Maintenance Technology program takes about 2 years to complete.

 Diesel technology certificate and diploma programs take as few as 10 months to complete.
 Here are two example schools and the length of their diesel technology programs.

-- Lincoln Technical Institute - Diesel and Truck Technology program takes about 56 weeks (a little over 1 year).
+- Lincoln Technical Institute - The Diesel and Truck Technology program takes about 56 weeks (a little over 1 year).
 That’s a 63 credit course with 1,560 hours of instruction.

 The length of each program listed above is taken directly from official school resources.
-As always, you should confirm this information by talking with your potential school.
+As always, you should confirm this information by speaking directly with your potential school.

 Find a local mechanic school now.